jcchan23/GraphSol/README.md

 ---

-## 3. The web server of GraphSol
+## 3. The web server of the GraphSol model
 If you want to test a few of protein sequences, we recommend you to use our platform for only academic.

 [https://biomed.nscc-gz.cn:9094/apps/GraphSol](https://biomed.nscc-gz.cn:9094/apps/GraphSol)

 ---

-## 4. How to train GraphSol model with your own data?
+## 4. How to train the GraphSol model with your own data?
 If you want to train a model with your own data:

 (1) Please refer the new data process steps to generate 6 files.